wltsmrz/nimler/docs/GLOSSARY.md

     return argv[0]
 ```

-As argv[0] is an ErlNifTerm it can be returned from NIF.

 ### NifSpec

 A tuple containing required details to export a NIF.
 Its type signature is `tuple[name: string, arity: cint, fptr: proc (env: ptr ErlNifEnv; argc: cint; argv: ErlNifArgs): ErlNifTerm]`.
 Example: